-Note 1: When conducting studies in the band 24.5-27.5 GHz, to take into account the need to ensure the protection of existing earth stations and the deployment of future receiving earth stations under the EESS (space-to-Earth) and SRS (space-to-Earth) allocation in the frequency band 25.5-27 GHz

 Table 4.1-2 provides information on the allocation within the frequency range 52.6 GHz to 116 GHz in ITU Radio Regulation [5].
 The column with comments contains information on protection requirements for incumbent services.

 Table 4.1-2: Frequency bands in the range 52.6 to 116 GHz in radio regulation